Don’t Stress Out – Advice from Mom

 For a class project at the University of Georgia, my niece was instructed to interview “old people” and see what advice they had for the younger generation.
 The resulting answers from my mom have formed the basis for this blog series, “Advice From Mom.”

-“Try not to stress out.
+“Don’t stress out.
 It can literally make you sick.
 Ask yourself if what you’re stressing about will matter in a year from now.”

 Stress affects us all.
 It’s there during busy times at work, disciplining your kids, dealing with money or coping with a challenging relationship.
 Stress is everywhere.
 And while a little stress is actually beneficial, too much stress can wear you down and make you sick, both mentally and physically.

 So how do we make stress go away?
-Here are a few good ways to unwind.

 Exercise – The research keeps growing — exercise benefits your mind just as well as your body.
 Even a 20-minute walk, run, swim or dance session in the midst of a stressful time can give an immediate effect that can last for several hours.